szabgab/docker-perl-tester/README.md

 To make it easier here is a list of things that might have changed.

 * The change we make to this repository.
 This is the only visible change.
-* The content (or the availability) of the BASE perl distributions.
 * The GitHub Action runner.
+(The virtual machine the job runs on.)
 * The GitHub Actions.
 We use tags for the various actions and they might point to a different commit.
+* The content (or the availability) of the BASE perl images.
+* The os packages installed in the Dockerfile using `apt-get`.
+* `cpanm` and `App::cpm` installed in the Dockerfile.
 * The CPAN modules.
 By default we install the most recent release of everything.

 # Author